Logic-Based AI: Enhancing Explainability and Trust

 Limited Knowledge Base

-Expert systems are only as good as the knowledge base they rely on.
-If the rules and facts within the knowledge base are outdated or incomplete, the system may provide inaccurate or suboptimal solutions.
-Keeping the knowledge base current can be a significant challenge.
+Expert systems are only as good as the knowledge base used to develop them.
+When facts and rules contained in the knowledge base are outdated or incomplete, the system may generate suboptimal or even erroneous solutions.
+It is not simple to modify the knowledge base.

 Difficulty in Capturing Tacit Knowledge

-Tacit knowledge, or knowledge that is difficult to articulate or formalize, is often challenging to encode into an expert system.
-This can limit the scope of the system's expertise, as certain complex or nuanced insights may be difficult to translate into explicit rules.
+Tacit knowledge, or knowledge that is difficult to formalize or put into words, is sometimes difficult to represent in an expert system.
+This might limit the scope of the system's expertise, for some subtle or advanced insights are difficult to capture in explicit rules.

 Complexity and Maintenance